Akko Israel is an ancient-modern port city in the north of Israel.

-Today, you can visit the Great Mosque, a fully restored Turkish Bath -
+Today, you can visit the Great Mosque, a fully restored Turkish Bath,

 With the help of the British, El-Jazaar was able to destroy Napoleon's undefeatable army!

-After shopping in the market, enjoy great hummus or go to the Akko Port and enjoy freshly caught fish from one of the many fish and seafood restaurants.
+You can enjoy great hummus or go to the Akko Port and enjoy freshly caught fish from one of the many fish and seafood restaurants.

 You may also be interested in: